Virgin Gorda

 • Top of the Baths

-Situated at the top of The Baths, this restaurant offers indoor and outdoor dining, fantastic views, and a varied menu.
+Situated at the top of The Baths, this restaurant offers indoor and outdoor dining.
+It boasts fantastic views and a varied menu.
 Web: www.topofthebaths.com.
-Phone: 284-495-5497.
+Phone: 284-495-5497

 • Village Café